 - SMILE is often the right solution for patients with nearsightedness (it can’t correct farsightedness and astigmatism yet) and for those with thin corneas, dry eyes, or contact lens intolerance.
 SMILE causes less disruption of the corneal nerves than other laser vision procedures as it does not create a flap like with LASIK.
 As a result, you may have even lower chances of dry eye.
 However, SMILE takes a slightly longer time for recovery (1-2 days) when compared to LASIK (“instant” visual recovery).

-Long-term complications are considered rare and generally result from poor aftercare, wound healing or infections.
+Long-term complications are considered rare and generally result from poor pre/post-op care, wound healing or infections.

 Most side-effects resolve themselves over time.
 They include: